 There are often bonus promotions that offer you higher rates and include an incentive for your friend as well.

 Shopmium – £3 for you, a free product for a friend

-Shopmium is my new favourite cashback app – you have to use a code after you download it to get your free product (currently a jar of Nutella).
+Shopmium is my new favourite cashback app – you have to use a code after you download it to get your free product.
 When one of your friends uses your code, you’ll get a £3 credit towards cashback.

 Sales & rental services Refer A Friend schemes

 Etsy – 40 free listings for you, 40 free listings for your friend

 Sell handmade crafts, jewellery and art, or supplies for making these types of things.
 Etsy is currently pumping money into their advertising so it’s really going up in terms of market share.

 Fat Llama – £10 for you, £20 for your friend

 Lend and borrow items you don’t want to sell or buy.
 You can earn up to £40 – £10 each time a friend buys, sells, borrows or lends on Fat Llama.